We do Slab Leak Repairs in Hours… NOT Days!

 - Step 2: Take the lid off the meter box and lift the protective cover.
-(Photo at right.)
+(Photo Above)

 - If it is spinning, you have a leak.
 If there is no indicator and the actual meter dial hand is moving, water is running somewhere in your system and you have a leak – go to step 4.